DavidM-D/site/entries/Shaking-up-the-IDE.md

 type instance RuleResult GetParsedModule = ParsedModule type instance RuleResult TypeCheck = TcModuleResult
 ```
-Once you've written your rules wire them together in your mainRule then run that rule in shake database.
+Once you've written your rules wire them together in your mainRule then run that rule in the shake database.

 ```haskell
 mainRule :: Rules ()